dilrubashowkat/dilrubashowkat.github.io/README.md

 ## BIO
 I am a Ph.D.
 Candidate in the Khoury College of Computer Sciences at Northeastern University.
 I am advised by Professor [Alexandra To](https://camd.northeastern.edu/faculty/alexandra-to/).
 My research spans the intersection of HCI, Value-sensitive design, and Human-centered Artificial Intelligence (HCAI).
-Currently, I am focusing on contributing to AI/ML literacy and value-sensitive algorithm design for marginalized low-income individuals.
-I am deeply passionate about making AI/ML knowledge more accessible to everyone.
+Currently, I am focusing on contributing to AI/ML literacy and value-sensitive algorithm design for low-income individuals in the USA.
+I am deeply passionate about making AI/ML knowledge more consumable for everyone.
 My work has been published in premier HCI venues including ACM CHI, ACM CSCW, and ACM DIS.
-In my previous life, I worked as a lecturer in the CSE department, at BRAC University, Dhaka, Bangladesh.
-I completed my B.Sc. and M.S. (with highest distinction) in CSE from the University of Dhaka, Bangladesh.
+Previously, I worked as a lecturer in the CSE department, at BRAC University, Dhaka, Bangladesh.
+I completed my B.Sc. and M.S. in CSE from the University of Dhaka, Bangladesh.
 I also received a second M.S. degree in CS from Oregon State University.
 I love doing service work; for example, sometimes on the weekends, I am probably doing service work (e.g., reviewing, attending talks, admission committees).
 I have reviewed over 80 conference and journal papers in premier HCI venues.
 In my free time, I like taking nature photographs.

 ## NEWS
 * Congratulations, my advisor Prof. Alexandra To, on receiving the NSF CAREER Award!!